 Where do you want to do most of your boating?
 This is your Primary Lake.

-We’ve hand picked 10 great bodies of water for our members to go boating on.
+We’ve hand picked over 20 great bodies of water for our members to go boating on.
 As a member, you are not limited to one location.
 You can go boating on all these fantastic bodies of water.
-But most people have a favorite where they plan to do most of their boating (usually whichever lake is closest to your house).
-We track this information and limit the number of memberships we sell at each lake to make sure we don’t have too many people usually trying to go boating on the same lake.
+But most people have a favorite where they plan to do most of their boating (usually whichever lake is closest to their home).
+We track this information and carefully limit the number of memberships we sell at each lake to make sure we don’t have too many people trying to get a boat on the same lake.
 The primary lake you choose will also have an impact on the next step, the Pier Level (size of boats) of you choose, because we mostly run bigger boats on bigger water, and smaller boats on smaller water.

 How big of boats and how many boats do want to be able to use?
 This is your Pier Level.

-Boats are the smallest and we only run them on the smaller lakes like Forest Lake, Prior Lake, Waconia and White Bear Lake.
+Boats are the smallest and we only run them on the smaller lakes.
 Pier 1 members can only use the Pier 1 boats.